ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 Following is the Implementation:
 1) The value of 'c' from the color sensor is read.
 2) "If" conditions are used to test, which range the value lies in.
+3) The value of c is mapped on the range of 0:255.
+Ths enables us to control intensity on-board led as the light source moves closer, the led burns brightly.
-3) The message is printed using keyboard hid library based on the range value lies in.
+4) The message is printed using keyboard hid library based on the range value lies in.

+//////////////////////////insert gif

 Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)